strawberrypy-developers/strawberrypy/docs/tutorial.rst

 Tutorial and examples
 =====================
 This page provides a short tutorial on how to use the code.
-At the end of the page a couple of examples illustrates come results obtained using the package.
+At the end of the page, a couple of examples illustrates some results obtained using the package.

 Short tutorial
 --------------

 Defining a model
 ^^^^^^^^^^^^^^^^
-**StraWBerryPy** is able to read model instances from either **PythTB** or **TBmodels**.
-The creation of the model istelf should be performed using those packages, see for instance the relative tutorials for `PythTB <https://www.physics.rutgers.edu/pythtb/examples.html>`_ and `TBmodels <https://tbmodels.greschd.ch/en/latest/tutorial.html>`_.
+**StraWBerryPy** is able to read tight-binding model instances from either **PythTB** or **TBmodels**.
+The creation of the model itself should be performed using those packages, see for instance the relative tutorials for `PythTB <https://www.physics.rutgers.edu/pythtb/examples.html>`_ and `TBmodels <https://tbmodels.greschd.ch/en/latest/tutorial.html>`_.
 Some useful examples are already implemented in :doc:`example_models<strawberrypy.example_models>`, such as the Haldane and Kane-Mele model.

-Once the model has been created it can be read from StraWBerryPy, which can create both finite models and supercells.
-Upon creation of supercells and finite models, the number of unit cells repeated along each direction must be given along with a bool specifying if the model has to be interpreted as spinful or not (needed to properly account for the spin degrees of freedom):
+Once the model has been created, it can be read from StraWBerryPy, which allows to create both finite models and supercells starting from a tight-binding model, using classes :python:`Supercell` and :python:`FiniteModel`, respectively.
+Upon the creation of supercells and finite models, the number of unit cells to be repeated along each direction must be given along with a bool specifying if the model has to be interpreted as spinful or not (needed to properly account for the spin degrees of freedom):

 .. code:: python